GatorCAT/DataUploadTest/writing/reflection.md

         differences.append(number - mean)
     return differences
 ```

-This function is used to compute the difference between a given value, and the mean of the entire set.
-For example if the mean ended up being the number 7, and one of our numbers was 9, then our given number would have a difference of 2.
-While the number 5 would have a difference of -2, due to it being smaller than the mean.
-We first calculate the mean using the `compute_mean()` function declared prior.
-Then we declare an empty list for our output, and iterate through the list that was given as input.
-From there we take the number found within our list, and subtract the calculated mean from it, giving us our difference.
-That value is then appended to the list that we declared.
-After the for loop is finished running, the list of all of the calculated values is returned.

 ## Professional Development

 ### What are some examples of computer science skills that were important 30 years ago but are less important to learn now?
 Why are they less important now?